Legislation Details

 8. Will the hours and manner of operation of the special use have no adverse effects on the other properties in the area?

-The applicant proposes 10:00am to 11:00pm on weekdays and 12:30p to 8:00pm on Sundays.
+The applicant proposes 10:00am to 10:00pm Monday thru Thursday.
+10:00am to 11:00pm on Friday and Saturday and 12:30p to 8:30pm on Sundays.
 Surrounding uses are primarily commercial.
 However, residential properties are located behind and across the street from the site.
 While the proposed hours are similar to some nearby businesses, staff notes that the hours may extend later into the evening than certain surrounding businesses.

 9. Will the height, size or location of the buildings or other structures on the property be compatible with the height, size, or location of buildings, or other structures on neighboring properties?